AishwaryaHB/aishwaryahb.github.io/README.md

 My long-term goal is to use math and engineering to better understand information processing in the brain, and to employ these insights in the development of better ML/AI systems that require less supervision and data, learn progressively, and are more amenable to changes in task structure.

-Topics of scientific study that I'm excited about in general include unsupervised/self-supervised learning, dimensionality reduction, tensor decompositions, metric learning, generative models, convex geometry, optimization, harmonic analysis and information geometry.
+Topics of scientific study that I'm excited about include unsupervised/self-supervised learning, dimensionality reduction, tensor decompositions, metric learning, generative models, convex geometry, optimization, harmonic analysis and information geometry.

 Outside of academic and technical pursuits, my hobbies include reading, music, racket sports and the rubik's cube along with its many variants.
 I am incredibly fond of cats, enjoy history of almost any kind, have been a Federer fan for far too long, and remain a Bombay kid at heart for life.